top of page

 What if I don’t feel comfortable charging for care costs?

-Some of us don’t, and that’s OK.
+Some of us don’t, and that’s totally OK.

 Family dynamics and money

-Arguments over money can ruin family relationships.
+Arguments over money can impact family relationships.

 • Trust issues across the family: Money can feel like a secretive topic and people in our wider family or caring circle may distrust our control over someone else’s finances.
 Or, the person we care for may not feel happy that someone else is accessing their money on their behalf, even if it’s in their best interests.
 It’s a big deal to accept that you need help with your finances.

-• Disagreements over how money is distributed: Siblings and other family members may be concerned about the future of their inheritance, or some parents may be wanting their money to go to family and not be spent on them or their care.
-If we’ve given up work to care, we may be financially worse off and feel resentment because of this.
+• Disagreements over how money is distributed: Siblings and other family members may be concerned about the future of their inheritance, or some parents may be wanting their money to go to family after they are gone, and not be spent on them or their care.

-If our stress or anxieties around money are affecting our day-to-day, we may want to chat to someone about our feelings.
+If our stress or anxieties around money are affecting our day-to-day, we may want to chat with someone about our feelings.
+We have a helpful guide on where to go if we just need someone to listen.

 How to protect our feelings in family dispute about money

 • Establish boundaries: If the argument becomes disrespectful or personal, calmly bring the conversation back to the original topic.
 It’s OK to clearly communicate our limits and doing so may help to stop the argument turning nasty.
 Use sentences like “I hear what you’re saying and I understand the impact on you…” this can help people feel heard, before we bring the topic back to what we want.
+We might wish to read how to set clear boundaries as a carer

 Instead of asking ‘Why am I angry?’, ask ‘Why is Liz angry?’.
 It may sound odd, but research has found that it can help us to take a psychological step back and stay calm during a row.